dolthub/docs/content/reference/sql/server/replication/binlog-replication.md

 ### Replica Warming
 To warm the replica with the state of the source database before starting replication, perform the following steps:

-If `gtid_mode` is not already enabled, stop the MySQL source server, enable `gtid_mode`, and restart the source server.
-This is necessary, otherwise the data dump will not contain the required GTID metadata.
+If [the `gtid_mode` system variable](https://dev.mysql.com/doc/refman/5.7/en/replication-options-gtids.html#sysvar_gtid_mode) is not already set to `ON`, stop the MySQL source server, enable GTID tracking, and restart the source server.
+Enabling GTID mode is necessary, otherwise the data dump will not contain the required GTID metadata.
+Note that MySQL requires moving from `OFF` to `OFF_PERMISSIVE` to `ON_PERMISSIVE` and then to `ON`.

 With the server stopped, use `mysqldump` to export the data from all databases on the source MySQL server.
 Make sure to use the `–all-databases` flag so that all databases are exported.
 For example: `mysqldump -uroot --protocol TCP --port 54322 --all-databases > mysql_dump.sql`